Traumatic Amputation Lawyers in Chicago, IL

 Call a Chicago Car Accident Amputation Lawyer

 We understand amputation cases and have years of specialized experience.
 If you have lost a limb, you will need compensation for medical costs, therapy, pain, suffering, lost opportunities, psychological trauma, and the long-term changes you will experience from losing a limb.
 We will hold the negligent party responsible.
 We take everything into account and will work to ensure you obtain the level of compensation that you need and deserve.
-When you call Willens Injury Law Offices, you get a professional, friendly lawyer that will listen to your case.
+When you call Willens & Baez, you get a professional, friendly lawyer that will listen to your case.
 One of our award-winning lawyers will make it his mission to help you.
-If you or a loved one has been involved in an accident resulting in an amputation, give Willens Injury Law Offices a call today.
+If you or a loved one has been involved in an accident resulting in an amputation, give Willens & Baez a call today.
 We offer free consultations.
 We will review your case and seek to understand everything that happened.
 You don’t need to forge ahead alone; we will fight your legal battles so you can focus on recovering.